nanoframework/nanoFramework.Device.Bluetooth/README.md

 # Bluetooth Serial Port Profile(SPP)

 This assembly has an implementation of the Nordic SPP which can easily be used to send messages between a Bluetooth client and the device running the SPP.
-This is a simple way of provisioning the device with any extra information required like WiFi details.
+This is a simple way of provisioning a device with any extra information like WiFi details.

 There are a number of Android and IOS app that support Nordic SPP that can be used to send/receive messages.